voanhhieu10250/RevisionApp/README.md

 2. `yarn make`

-3. remove all files from the out/make/.../x64 directory

-4. compile the package with Inno Setup Compiler (using the setup-script.iss file)
+3. compile the package with Inno Setup Compiler (using the setup-script.iss file)

-5. `yarn run publish`
+4. go to Github and create a new release

 ## Todo: